Shishito peppers really are a thing, and I’m not swearing. They’re delicious, and generally not hot.

 One of BF’s car-guy friends was over, and we were also having some Texas Tamales.
 BF offered him some tamales, and I asked him to try one of the peppers.
 He had one of each, and loved both.

 No, BF didn’t want any, but I did:

 My little surprise was that there were no hot peppers in the bunch.
-I some of them, and the rest I had a couple nights later.
+I ate some of them that Friday night, and the rest I ate with dinner a couple nights later.
 NO HOT ONES.
 Woo hoo!